Kněževes (Blansko District)

 Kněževes is a municipality and village in Blansko District in the South Moravian Region of the Czech Republic.
 It has about 200 inhabitants.
-The village of Veselka within the municipality is well preserved and is protected by law as a village monument zone.
+The village of Veselka within the municipality is well preserved and is protected as a village monument zone.

 Kněževes lies approximately 30 km north-west of Blansko, 46 km north of Brno, and 155 km east of Prague.

-Administrative parts
+Administrative division

-Villages of Jobova Lhota and Veselka are administrative parts of Kněževes.
+Kněževes consists of three municipal parts (in brackets population according to the 2021 census):